LinuxBeaver/Gimp_Layer_Effects_Text_Styler_Plugin_GEGL_Effects/README.md

 ## About CE

-This is a stable yet continual updating version of GEGL Effects that can co-exist with default GEGL Effects.
-Presets from normal GEGL Effects will not work with this version and there is no guarantee that future versions will not break text styling presets.
-Every release will contain a optional roll back.
+This is a stable yet continual updating version of GEGL Effects that can co-exist with a designated old version of GEGL Effects (that i recommend people avoid).
+Presets from said old stable GEGL Effects will not work with this version .
+You can find old stable here. https://github.com/LinuxBeaver/GEGL-Effects---Layer-Effects-in-Gimp-using-GEGL/tree/main
-So you may want to download the latest version and just stick with it indefinitely.

 You are expected to also download GEGL InnerGlow, GEGL Bevel GEGL Glass On Text and  GEGL zzstrokebevelimage GEGL Shiny Text.
 The plugin will not work correctly without them.